bradfordlemley/stated-library/README.md

 ## Introduction

-**Unidirectional data flow is supposed to be a simplification**...
-So, why are state management solutions like `flux` and `Redux` so weird and complicated?
+**Unidirectional data flow is supposed to be a simplification**...  so, why are state management solutions like `flux` and `Redux` so weird and complicated?

-...let `Stated Libraries` show you another way...
+Allow `Stated Libraries` to show you a simpler way...

 **`Stated Libraries`** are just **regular javascript objects**.